and0125/CI_CD/DevOps/DevOps Medium Article.md

 You can improve the manual deployment a bit by storing the configuration of your kubernetes objects in yaml files.

+pick back up at -> manage your app as code.

 ### Reference Articles

 Reference articles for Kubernetes: